WebDevStudios/wp-search-with-algolia/README.txt

 == Frequently Asked Questions ==

+= I see you now have a Pro addon, what features are available with it? =

+When you purchase a copy of [WP Search with Algolia Pro](https://pluginize.com/plugins/wp-search-with-algolia-pro/) you are getting access to the start of WooCommerce integration as well as Search Engine Optimization mirroring.

+With WooCommerce, you'll be able to manage settings to start including product information as part of indexed products, including out of box display with both Autocomplete and Instantsearch hit templates.
+You can also include details like product SKU values, total sales, and ratings to help with index ranking and relevance.

+With SEO settings, you can configure your content to manage itself in your Algolia indexes based on your "noindex" settings from your dedicated SEO plugins.

+We intend to continue adding and evolving all the extra features in WP Search with Algolia Pro

 = Is this plugin a fork? =

 Yes.
 The Algolia Team **[no longer supports their original plugin](https://community.algolia.com/wordpress/)**.
 The engineering team at WebDevStudios has forked the original plugin, and is now maintaining it.